build3r/TodayILearned/stoic_lessons/lessons_2021.md

 125. Jul 01: Whatever happens do you job, which is to be good!, to be wise.
 126. Jul 02: Do your duty no matter what happens.
 127. Jul 03: Life is what *you have* instead of *what you get to do*.
 So enjoy all the curve balls you get.
+128. Jul 04: The goodness of your heart is like a flame, you have to protect it at all cost.
+129. Jul 05: Ig doing good was easy, then everyone would do it.
+So be better.